 935 Laguna Canyon Rd., Laguna Beach, CA 92651

 Laguna Beach invites families to its Winter Fantasy.
-The Sawdust Festival grounds will resemble a winter wonderland featuring 175 artists creating a variety of different art media including ceramics, jewelry, sculpture, woodwork, painting, and more.
-In addition, you’ll find live holiday entertainment, outdoor cafes, art and craft classes, Santa Claus, and more.
-You can visit on weekends (November 17-18; November 23,24,25; December 1-2; December 8-9; and December 15-16 from 10:00 am to 7:00 pm each day).
-The Community Tree Lighting Ceremony is scheduled for November 17th, and Breakfast with Santa Claus is happening on December 8th.
+The Sawdust Festival grounds will resemble a winter wonderland featuring 180 artists creating a variety of different art media including ceramics, jewelry, sculpture, woodwork, painting, and more.
+In addition, you’ll find 3 stages of live holiday entertainment, outdoor cafes, holiday-themed festival classes, art demonstrations, visits with Santa Claus, and more.
+You can visit on weekends (November 23-24; November 29-30; December 1; December 7-8; December 14-15; and December 20, 21, 22 from 10:00 am to 7:00 pm each day).
 Tickets are available online.

 100 Aquarium Way, Long Beach, CA 90802

 Celebrate the holidays with the marine animals at the Aquarium of the Pacific.
-This special event begins December 1st and continues through December 23rd.
+This special event begins December 7th and continues through December 23rd.
 Families are in for a lot of special treats including holiday music, a display of gingerbread houses, snow fall in the Great Hall, a scuba-diving Santa, costumed characters, a holiday menu offered in Cafe Scuba, and more.
 On weekends, the Aquarium will also have a snow play area, photos with Santa, children’s crafts, Hanukkah storytelling, and much more.
 (General admission fees apply).
-Going in the afternoon?
-Click our Goldstar affiliate link for Discount Tickets for afternoon admission.

 OC Fair and Event Center